 Have your employee enter their payroll card's routing number and account number in their Gusto profile, and we'll deposit funds directly on the card every pay period.

-Where can I get a payroll card?
+Where to get a payroll card

-If that's not an option, try the Serve card by American Express.
+A good payroll card is Serve card by American Express.
 They have a lower fee structure and better user experience relative to other payroll cards.

 Learn more or sign up on their website.

 Gusto does not offer payroll cards (prepaid debit cards), but we do offer the option for employees to apply for a Gusto Spending Account1—a personal checking account—which comes with a debit card2.